-Our music business lecturers, Duncan Lewis and Dr. Mike McNeilis, sat down with one of our amazing music business students – Kevin Dixon – to talk all about his new role of online communications manager at Edel’s earMUSIC
+Our music business degree lecturers, Duncan Lewis and Dr. Mike McNeilis, sat down with one of our amazing music industry students – Kevin Dixon – to talk all about his new role of online communications manager at Edel’s earMUSIC

 Duncan: Fantastic.
 So we got to the end and so you then headed back to Hamburg armed with your degree.
 What happened next?